 I made it to Salt Lake City just time for Pioneer day, July 24th.
 My friend Jono was not in town, so I staked out the place myself.
-There were fireworks which I watched from the roof of the Monaco hotel in downtown Salt Lake.
+There were fireworks that I watched from the roof of the Monaco Hotel in downtown Salt Lake.
 I met a drag queen named Maya but I declined her invitation to be my tour guide.
 I just did not have the money to pay her for her services!!!!!!!
-She was nice though and I gave her my bourbon street cigarette lighter.
+She was nice though and I gave her my Bourbon Street cigarette lighter.
 She said she was a party girl and she was attempting to get down from a really high high.
 I nodded and became tentative.
 It is unlike me to be so shy, but I was!

 Armageddon bored me and I drank a little too much and so ambled my way back to the hotel.

-My room is delicious painted in greens and yellows.
+My room is deliciously painted in greens and yellows.
 I really liked the feel of the place.

 This morning I left Salt Lake and am now in a Wendy’s in Tremonton, Utah where the people are friendly and the women wear pioneer veils.